davidbwilson/StateOfPWAPresentation/notes.md

 Why would I want to use them?

 	* Better web applications
+		* Makes your existing application faster to load and improves user experience
 	* Reach a broader audience
 		* According to a 2016 comScore report, the average person spends 84% of his time on mobile devices using just the top 5 most popular apps.
 I’m sorry to say, these are not your apps.
 On tablets that number is even higher, with 95% of user time spent in the top 5 apps.
 The same report also presents figures showing that it is much easier to reach a large audience on a mobile site than in a native app.
-	* Decrease application store friction
+	* Improved delivery - Web vs. Store
 		* Store life-cycle - Publishing and Updating
 		* Discoverability
-		* Difficult to get users to install your app
-	* Building and maintaining for multiple platforms
+		* Always fresh
+	* Improved searchability
+	* Cross-platform
 		* Maintaining multiple versions
+		* It's fun to learn new languages and build new apps, but it's not alway good business.

 Consider...